rexywchang/Speed_Classifier/README.md

 # Speed_Classifier
-Train a classifier quickly and easily
+Train a classifier quickly and easily.